sankalpjonn/django-crud-example/readme.md

 The capabilities of this application include
 - Creating a new note with an empty title and content.
-- Read the fields of the newly created note.
 - Updating the newly created note with a title and content.
+- Reading the fields of a note.
 - Partially updating the note by modifying either tile or content.
 - Listing all the notes in the database sorted by last updated timestamp.
 - Deleting a note by marking it as deactivated.

-You can find the full tutorial in this blog.
+You can find the full tutorial in [this blog post](https://www.sankalpjonna.com/posts/building-a-django-crud-application-in-minutes).
 Feel free to use this repo as a boilerplate code for any Django application that you are building.

 ## Installation